garrandall/popular-music-data/tracks/party-like-a-rockstar-shop-boyz.md

 I DO like I DO, cause you know da hoes be tryin dat
 Ho don't you know I fuck wit fine dimes that look like Pamela They fine and they hot brah, when I'm in the spot, brah... (yeah..)
-I PARTY LIKE A ROCKSTAAAAAR!!
+I PARTY LIKE A ROCKSTAAAAAR!

 Party like a rock - party like a rock star
 Party like a rock - party like a rock star